 Step 3: Assemble the Cake

-Remove the chilled cakes and, using a serrated knife, trim to make to evenly sized half spheres for the body of the Hatchimals Cake.
+Secondly, remove the chilled cakes and, using a serrated knife, trim to make to evenly sized half spheres for the body of the Hatchimals Cake.
 Save the scraps in a separate bowl to make the Hatchimals Cake head.

 Trim the bottom of one of the spheres so that the cake can stand.
 Place a bit of frosting on your cake surface and lay down the first layer of cake for the body.
 Frost the top of the cake and add on the second layer, flat side down.

-Place three skewers down the body of the Hatchimals Cake and trim so that about an inch is showing.
+Next, place three skewers down the body of the Hatchimals Cake and trim so that about an inch is showing.

 To make the head of the cake, crumble the remaining cake crumbs and add in about 1/3 cup of frosting.
 Mix together and use your hands to form a ball out of the mixture.